openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 `openstack keypair list`.
 This guide assumes that its corresponding private key is `~/.ssh/openshift`, stored on the ansible admin (control) node.

-`openstack_default_image_name` is the name of the Glance image the servers will use.
+`openstack_default_image_name` is the default name of the Glance image the servers will use.
 You can see your images with `openstack image list`.
+In order to set a different image for a role, uncomment the line with the corresponding variable (e.g. `openstack_lb_image_name` for load balancer) and set its value to another available image name. `openstack_default_image_name` must stay defined as it is used as a default value for the rest of the roles.

 `openstack_default_flavor` is the Nova flavor the servers will use.
 You can see your flavors with `openstack flavor list`.